facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

 Guzzle client provides a very simple way to mock external APIs responses: Guzzle Mock Handler.
 This tool provides a mock handler that can be used to fulfill HTTP requests with a response or exception by shifting return values off of a queue.

 How does it work?
-Here’s an example provided by Guzzle documentation.
+Here’s an example provided by Guzzle documentation (https://docs.guzzlephp.org/en/stable/).

 ```php
 <?php